Dailymotion-Pro-Services/custom-embed-v2/livestream.md

 />
 ```

-We provide also information on the player notifying that current video is a replacement of a livestream.
-The player also checks in every 5 minutes ( by default ) from the [DATA-API](https://developer.dailymotion.com/api/#video-onair-field) the `onair` status of the livestream.
-If the livestream is live / `on air` then player will change back the current video to livestream instead.
-Even when player loads, player checks livestream `on air` status and follows the same flow.
+We provide also information on the player notifying that the current video is a replacement of a Livestream.
+The player also checks in every 5 minutes ( by default ) from the [DATA-API](https://developer.dailymotion.com/api/#video-onair-field) the `onair` status of the Livestream.
+If the Livestream is live / `on air` then the player will change back the current video to Livestream instead.
+Even when the player loads, the player checks Livestream `on air` status and follows the same flow.

 ### Replacement information:

-We also provide option to change the interval and the text in the information when livestream is replaced.
+We also provide the option to change the interval and the text in the information when Livestream is replaced.
 By adding `<script type="application/json" id="dm_player_text" >` tag, the text in the information can be changed.

 Here is an example.